iammelvink/times-tables/README.md

 ![Times Tables](timestables.gif)

-Find out how to build a simple TicTacToe game.
+Find out how to build a simple Times Tables app.
 Author, Melvin Kisten tackles a ListView and a Seekbar.

 ## Instructions
 1. Make sure you have these installed